We Help Patients With Histoplasmosis Retinopathy Regain Visual Acuity

 Histoplasmosis Retinopathy can damage the retina, resulting in a loss of vision.
 In severe cases, it’s been known to cause blindness in 20-40-year-old men and women.
 This condition makes straight lines appear crooked and you may notice blind spots in your visual field.
 Colors may seem different in each eye, or you may notice flickering lights in environments where lights aren’t actually moving.
 In these cases, Dr. Robert Stamm can help.

-We help patients from all over Denver, Colorado Springs, Fort Collins, and Boulder regain daily visual functioning occurring from low vision.
+We help patients from all over Denver, McCook, Colorado Springs, and regain daily visual functioning occurring from low vision.

 Has writing become difficult because the lines on the page look wavy?

 Do people or objects in the distance seem blurry, when you used to see them clearer?